maxFullmer/acoustisea/README.md

 ### Amazon S3 (cloud storage service)

+Instead, it's best to store the images elsewhere and then store a reference to them in your database.
+These days the easiest way of doing this is generally to use Amazon S3, which can cheaply and reliably store an unlimited number of images.
+Save them to S3, then store the S3 URL (or the bucket + key combination) in a string in your database row.

 Bucket URL TBD.
-Bucket will be used to store the underwater acoustic data files.
+Bucket will be used to store the underwater acoustic data files and profile images.

 dummy file:
 'https://www.researchgate.net/profile/Brian_Branstetter/publication/293820383/figure/fig1/AS:329766868668419@1455633956429/Signature-whistle-of-the-dolphin-SAY-A-Waveform-of-the-whistle-and-B-spectrogram-of.png'